unixpickle/vae-textures/README.md

 python scripts/point_cloud_gen.py outputs/point_cloud.obj
 ```

-Finally, you can sample a texture mapping such that points on the texture are normalized (x,y,z) coordinates encoded as RGB:
+Finally, you can produce a texture image such that points on the texture are RGB-encoded normalized (x,y,z) from the corresponding 3D model:

 ```shell
 python scripts/inv_map_vae.py models/torus.stl outputs/rgb_texture.png